Why it’s so hard to focus on priorities when you’re stressed

 If this describes you, be sure to meet that feeling with more grace than judgment.

-Leadership experts explain we’re living through a unique time of volatility, uncertainty, complexity and ambiguity known as VUCA.
+Leadership experts explain we’re living through a unique time of volatility, uncertainty, complexity, and ambiguity known as VUCA.
 Feeling distracted and overwhelmed are normal responses to VUCA.

 Stress is your body’s natural defense function, priming your system to stay on high alert scanning for threats in the face of the unknown.
 Stress can make you feel alert and energized in the short term.
-But when you’re stressed for prolonged periods, it accumulates to the point that it’s hard to concentrate or focus on big picture goals.
+But when you’re stressed for prolonged periods, it accumulates to the point that it’s hard to concentrate or focus on big-picture goals.
 As your system becomes overloaded everything seems like a problem you need to solve, now!

-According to Peak Mind author Dr. Amishi Jha’s research, poor mood, stress and threat are the 3 factors that lead to distraction, or an inability to focus or concentrate on your big picture goals.
+According to Peak Mind author Dr. Amishi Jha’s research, poor mood, stress, and threat are the 3 factors that lead to distraction, or an inability to focus or concentrate on your big-picture goals.
 And this distraction trifecta often leads to a vicious cycle from which it can be hard to break free.

-Let’s say you need to update your resume or write your business plan or begin a mindfulness practice, but you every time to sit down to start, you get distracted.
+Let’s say you need to update your resume or write your business plan or begin a mindfulness practice, but every time to sit down to start, you get distracted.
 Now you start asking yourself why you can’t focus, what’s wrong with you?
 Now add this feeling of self-judgment to your already overwhelmed emotional state and begin spinning that same old story of stuckness.
 I never have time to do the things that matter, because I simply can’t set boundaries around my time or focus long enough to get started.

 I just described my morning.
-I was planning to shoot video for my new program, but it’s a big undertaking for me and my inner judge was on overdrive.
+I was planning to shoot the video for my new program, but it’s a big undertaking for me and my inner judge was on overdrive.
 I really wanted to get started but I was facing so much inner resistance.

-I had already removed most time-suck distractions from my to-do list – writing, pitching, online networking could all wait.
+I had already removed most time-suck distractions from my to-do list – writing, pitching, and online networking could all wait.